 Rides We Like: The Devil’s Half Acre

-(2018) Hammer along River Road in whichever direction you like and you’re bound to pass through a cluster of houses curiously placed on the Delaware.
-Do enough research when getting home and you’ll find little information on the decision to put dwellings in such a strange location.
+(2018) Hammer along River Road in whichever direction you like and you’re bound to pierce a cluster of houses curiously placed along the Delaware River.
+Do enough research and you’ll find little information on the decision to put dwellings in such a strange location.
 It will be revealed that the parcel was once referred to as the Devil’s Half Acre.
 Someone should put a sign up to say so.

 One of the authentic cycling routes in Bucks County is along the Delaware River.
 Cyclists can ride parallel the waterway on the major roads on either the Pennsylvania (a bit scary) and the New Jersey (much safer) side.
 With the explosion of popularity in gravel bikes, riders can take the gravel paths that bring a cyclist even closer to the Delaware, also on both sides of the river.
 Taking the Pennsylvania side is following in the footsteps of history.
 The Jersey side is an old train bed.
 The Pennsylvania side is much more interesting in history.